-You will still need to sign the Contract for Sale in readiness for exchange but beyond that point, after you have entered into a CA, your lawyer or licensed conveyancer will digitally sign all other documents for you including the Transfer.
+You will still need to sign the ‘Contract for the purchase and sale of land’ in readiness for exchange but beyond that point, after you have entered into a CA, your lawyer or licensed conveyancer will digitally sign all other documents for you including the Transfer.

 All funds for settlement must be provided electronically through the electronic workspace in PEXA.
-Accordingly, your practitioner will request you to deposit your funds for settlement to a source account (in most cases this will be your practitioner’s firm’s trust account) three days prior to settlement.
+Accordingly, your practitioner will request you to deposit your funds for settlement to a source account (in most cases this will be your practitioner’s firm’s trust account) at least three days prior to settlement.

-© Comasters November 2015
+© Comasters November 2015.
+Revised April 2022.

 Important: This is not advice.
 Clients should not act solely on the basis of the material contained in this paper.
 Our formal advice should be sought before acting on any aspect of the above information.